homeworkprod/syslog2irc/README.rst

 started because the handler itself will write it there anyway (so you have a log on what would be sent to IRC).

-If receiving syslog messages works, specify an IRC server in the configuration file, then start as above:
+If receiving syslog messages works and you have been using IRC dummy mode so far, specify an IRC server in the configuration file, then start as above:

 .. code:: sh

-    $ python start-syslog2irc.py config.toml
+    $ syslog2irc config.toml

-After a moment, you should see that syslog2IRC has connected to the server.
-The IRC bot should then enter the channel(s) you have configured (see Configuration_).
+After a moment, you should see that syslog2IRC has connected to the IRC server.
+The bot should then enter the channel(s) you have configured (see Configuration_).